 Do you experience ringing or buzzing in the ear?
-You’re not alone: This irksome sensation—known as “tinnitus”—affects millions of Americans young and old.
-Luckily, there are ways to manage and treat tinnitus over time.
-Understanding the facts will help you effectively cope with (or prevent) this frustrating issue.
+You’re not alone: this irksome sensation—known as “tinnitus”—affects millions of Americans young and old.
+Luckily, you can manage and treat tinnitus over time.
+Understand the facts to help you effectively cope with (or prevent) this frustrating issue.

 Myth: Tinnitus is a disease.

-Fact: Tinnitus isn’t a disease or disorder—it’s actually a symptom of an underlying health problem.
+Fact: Tinnitus isn’t a disease or disorder—it’s a symptom of an underlying health problem.

 Tinnitus is the perception of a sound with no external source.
 Several health conditions can cause tinnitus, but it’s usually a sign that something is going on in your auditory system.